ae9is/ezsam/docs/src/develop.md

 Multi-platform builds are setup with the GitHub workflow [make.yml](https://github.com/ae9is/ezsam/blob/main/.github/workflows/make.yml), which is manually triggered.

 !!! warning
     It's recommended to build a small test program first like [tests/nuitka-test-simple.py](https://github.com/ae9is/ezsam/blob/main/tests/nuitka-test-simple.py) to make sure the workflow is working correctly.
-The full ezsam executable build is relatively large and may take an hour or so to build.
+The full ezsam executable build is relatively large and takes a couple hours to build.

 ###